nadir-akhtar/ethereal-2017/README.md

 ## Business Model
 Basic points:
-- Donor incentives: Chari
-- Recipient incentives, cheaper products and, hopefully, reciprocation in the future after getting back on their feet by paying back into this pool
+- Donor incentives: Cheaper products due to bulk purchases leveraged by the company, and a tax deduction from their charitable donations.
+- Recipient incentives: Cheaper and free products due to distribution from Frux fund, eventual goal is to be on the giving end.
-- Sponsor incentives, tax deductions and positive community image
+- Sponsor incentives: Tax deductions and positive community image
--

 ## Components
 The charity relies on the following components: